cooolbabu/SreenivasAngara/content/posts/PlatformScale.md

 So, the next time you hear the familiar phrase, "This call is being recorded for training purposes," consider who they're training.
 It's likely an AI algorithm that's quietly profiling you.
 That exclusive TripleXtanium card you hold today could be stripped away based on your interactions by an AI algorithm.
 So, be kind and be nice.

+Adam Smith's concept of the Invisible Hand continues to promote competition, innovation, and economic growth.
+However, it can also act as an Iron Fist, driving improvements in productivity and bolstering bottom-line revenue.

 Thats "The Invisible Hand is the new Iron Fist" in a nut shell.